heybeals/it261/README.md

-# it261 These are the files for IT261 WINT- Web App Progrming
+IT261 WINT- Web App Progrming